Stephenlaye2/hadoop/README.md

     </property>
 9. Start the Hbase daemons:
     <pre><code>start-hbase.sh</code></pre>
+    To ensure everything is working, run the `jps` command and you should be able to get the following.
+If you didn't get them all, then please check your configurations:
     <pre><i>HQuorumPeer
     HMaster
     HRegionServer</i></pre>
-    If you run `jps` command and didn't get them all, then please check your configurations.
     <br />
 10. To login into HBase shell:
     <pre><code>hbase shell</code></pre>